ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

 By storing all your T-SQL scripts under source control in a Visual Studio Database Project (.sqlproj) or in a MSBuild.SDK.Sqlproj project, you can take advantage of this little known feature.

 In this blog post, I will show you how you can enable and configure code analysis and run it locally.
-We will also explore the possibilities of adding additional analysis rules to you project, and your options for running the rules both locally / on your own build agent, and on Microsoft hosted agents in GitHub and Azure DevOps.
+We will also explore the possibilities of adding additional analysis rules to you project, and your options for running the rules both locally and on Microsoft hosted agents in GitHub and Azure DevOps.

 The DacFX library (and .sqlproj) includes a number of built-in Microsoft authored code analysis rules, they are documented here: